Al-Ma'mun: Family

 Al-Ma'mun's first wife was Umm Isa, a daughter of his uncle al-Hadi (r.
-785–786), whom he married when he was eighteen years old.
+785–786), whom he married in 804, when he was eighteen years old.
 They had two sons, Muhammad al-Asghar, and Abdallah.
 Another wife was Buran, the daughter of al-Ma'mun's vizier, al-Hasan ibn Sahl.
 She was born as Khadija on 6 December 807.
-Al-Ma'mun married her in 817, and consummated marriage with her in December 825-January 826 in the town of Fam al-Silh.
+Al-Ma'mun married her in 817, and consummated the marriage with her in December 825–January 826 in the town of Fam al-Silh.
 She died on 21 September 884.

 Al-Ma'mun had also numerous concubines.
 One of them, Sundus, bore him five sons, among whom was al-Abbas, who rose to become a senior military commander at the end of al-Ma'mun's reign and a contender for the throne.
-Another wife or concubine was Arib.
+Her other sons were Harun, Ahmad, Isa and Isma'il.
+Another concubine was Arib.
 Born in 797, she claimed to be the daughter of Ja'far ibn Yahya, the Barmakid, stolen and sold as a child when the Barmakids fell from power.
 She was brought by al-Amin, who then sold her to his brother.
-She was a noted poetess, songstress, and a musician.
-She died at Samarra in July–August 890, aged ninety-six.
-Another concubine was Bi'dah al-Kabirah.
-She was also a songstress, and had been a slave of Arib.
+She was a noted poet, singer, and musician.
+She died at Samarra in July–August 890, aged ninety-three.
+Another concubine was Bi'dah, known by her epithet al-Kabirah.
+She was also a singer, and had been a slave of Arib.
 She died on 10 July 915.
 Abu Bakr, the son of Caliph al-Muhtadi, led the funeral prayers.
 Another concubine was Mu'nisah, a Greek.
+She was one of his favourites.
+Another concubine was Tatrif, also known as Tazayyuf.
+She was an accomplished poet and a native of Basra.
+She was noted for beauty and elegance, and it was said that al-Ma'mun favoured her above all his other concubines.
+She was inconsolable at his death and mourned him in many poems.
+Another concubine was Badhal.
+She had been formerly a concubine of his cousin Ja'far bin al-Hadi, his brother al-Amin and Ali bin Hisham.
+She hailed from Medina and was raised in Basra.
+Described as charming with fair skin, she was praised for her musical talent, particularly her skill in playing instruments, and was known for her exceptional ability as a songwriter and singer.
+After al-Ma'mun's death, his brother al-Mu'tasim married her.
+Another concubine was Nu'n.
+She was a singer.
+Another concubine was Nasim.
+She was a poetess and was one of his favourites.

-Al-Ma'mun had two daughters.
-One was Umm Habib, who married Ali ibn Musa al-Rida, and the other was Umm al-Fadl, who married Muhammad ibn Ali bin Musa.
+Al-Ma'mun had another son named Musa.
+He had three daughters.
+One was Umm Habib, who married Ali ibn Musa al-Rida.
+Another daughter was Umm al-Fadl, who married Muhammad ibn Ali bin Musa in 818.
+Another daughter Khadija was a poetess.